substantic/rain/docs/guide/user.rst

 ============

-In addition to built-in tasks, Rain allows to run additional types of tasks via subworkers.
-Rain is shipped with Python subworker, that allows to execute arbitrary Python code.
+In addition to built-in tasks, Rain allows to run additional types of tasks via executors.
+Rain is shipped with Python executor, that allows to execute arbitrary Python code.

 Decorator ``@remote``